 - Taunting or making sexual slurs about a person's gender orientation or sexual status;

 - Name-calling, joking, or making offensive remarks about a person's religion, gender, ethnicity, or socioeconomic status; and

 - Physical acts of bullying, such as punching, slapping, or tripping someone.

 Federal Anti-Bullying Laws

 While federal laws do not specifically address bullying per se, a school or district may be charged with violation of First Amendment, Title IX of the Education Amendments of 1972, and other laws aimed at protecting an individual's right to equal protection.
-For example, the Supreme Court has held that parents may sue a school or district for failing to take action on a sexual harassment claim it knew about, but failed to take corrective action (in the case of Davis v.
+For example, the Supreme Court has held that parents may sue a school or district for failing to take action on a sexual harassment claim it knew about, but failed to act on (in the case of Davis v.
 Monroe County Board of Education).

 For information on commonly asked questions concerning a student's federal rights, click here.

-Student's who engage in certain acts associated with bullying may be suspended or expelled from a school or district, as well as face civil fines and criminal penalties, including jail time, depending on the specific violation.
+Students who engage in certain acts associated with bullying may be suspended or expelled from a school or district, as well as face civil fines and criminal penalties, including jail time, depending on the specific violation.

 To see a list of specific state laws agaist bullying, click here.